gwpy/gwpy/README.md

 # License

-GWpy is released under the GNU General Public License v3.0 or later, see [here](https://choosealicense.com/licenses/gpl-3.0/) for a description of this license, or see [LICENSE](https://github.com/gwpy/gwpy/blob/master/LICENSE) file for the full text.
+GWpy is released under the GNU General Public License v3.0 or later, see [here](https://choosealicense.com/licenses/gpl-3.0/) for a description of this license, or see the [LICENSE](https://github.com/gwpy/gwpy/blob/master/LICENSE) file for the full text.